sematext/docs/docs/logs/faq.md

 choose `Compression` (read on for more details about compression) and confirm with `Verify and save`.

-At this point, Logsene is going to check whether the information is valid using the AWS S3 API.
+At this point, Logs Management App is going to check whether the information is valid using the AWS S3 API.

 After the check is done you'll see a feedback message confirming